 For more information about third-party arrangements, contact:

-Course accreditation guidelines
+Course accreditation standards and guides

 All accredited courses must meet the requirements set out in the AQTF.
 For more information, see:

 If you need help understanding the terms used on this website, see: